 - Think about next week’s session.
 Be sure to note topics that were left out or those that needed to be discussed more in-depth.

-How to structure a one-on-one meeting
+What is the best way to structure a one-on-one meeting?

 I have two one-on-ones weekly with my team.
 My team is a five-person team, so not everyone reports directly to me.
 We’ve created a structure where managers have someone underneath, so they also feel they can have a sense of management.